|Funding Category||Applications Due||Awards|

 Fellowships each year to provide partial support to UNC medical students (or student groups) who want to undertake an elective clinical or research experience in another country.
 This fellowship is funded by the Office of Student Affairs, and the award is on average, $1000.

-You can apply for the Perkins-Burke International Fellowship, Medical Alumni Loyalty Fund Gobal Enrichment Fellowship, Becton-Tannenbaum Fellowship, and UNC School of Medicine Fellowship by using the universal fellowship application form.
+You can apply for the Perkins-Burke International Fellowship, Medical Alumni Loyalty Fund Global Enrichment Fellowship, Becton-Tannenbaum Fellowship, UNC School of Medicine International Fellowship, and Global Community Service Fellowship by using the universal fellowship application form.

 UNC Medical Horizons Fellowship